lockss/lockss.github.io/administrators/manual/2.0-alpha3/configuring.md

 1.  `Is this machine behind NAT?` Enter `Y` if the machine is not publicly routable but will be accessible via network address translation (NAT), or `N` otherwise
     1.  `External IP address for NAT`: if you answered `Y` in the previous question, enter the publicly routable IP address of the machine.
 1.  `Initial subnet for admin UI access`: enter a semicolon-separated list of subnets in CIDR notation that should have access to the Web user interfaces of the system
+1.  `LOCKSS subnet for container access`: this is calculated from the microk8s node and should not need to be modified in standard installation,
 1.  `LCAP V3 protocol port`: enter the port on the publicly routable IP address that will be used to receive LCAP (LOCKSS polling and repair) traffic.
 Historically, most LOCKSS nodes use 9729.
 1.  `PROXY port`: not yet re-enabled in 2.0-alpha; ignore
 1.  `Mail relay for this machine`: hostname for this machine's outgoing mail server